absa1am/demo-theme/README.md

-# demo-theme
+# landing-page
-Demo template using HTML and CSS
+Landing page template using HTML and CSS.